Walking Meditation: The Ayurvedic Moving Practice

 Pitta types need walking meditation to be purposeful enough to feel worthwhile but cooling enough to calm their inner fire.

-Duration: 15-20 minutes (Pitta can sustain focused attention well)
+Duration: 15 to 20 minutes (Pitta can sustain focused attention well)

-Best time: Evening (6-8 PM) when cooling energy supports Pitta, or early morning before the heat builds
+Best time: Evening (6 to 8 PM) when cooling energy supports Pitta, or early morning before the heat builds

 Additional elements: